 Schools and Colleges

-If you’re concerned about the rising mental health needs of your students, and how to adequately address these needs with limited resources, you’re not alone.
+If you’re concerned about how to address students’ mental health needs and meet the increasing demand for services, you’re not alone.
 A recent report issued by The Chronicle of Higher Education identified mental health as the number one concern of top administrators, and for good reason.
-A large percentage of the most at-risk students do not receive services, either because they do not seek them out, or because schools are unable to keep up with demand and are forced to place students on waiting lists.
+A large percentage of the highest risk students do not receive support services, either because they do not seek them out, or because schools and colleges are unable to meet the demand, and are forced to limit sessions or place students on waiting lists.

-Mental health problems also undermine the academic mission of schools and colleges by impairing the cognitive functions necessary to achieve academic success, including the ability to focus, retain information, and problem-solve.
+Mental health concerns undermine the academic mission of schools and colleges by impairing cognitive functioning, reducing achievement, and contributing to students' decisions to take time off, or leave college permanently.
 According to the National College Health Assessment, students consistently name stress as the single largest impediment to their academic performance, closely followed by anxiety, sleep problems, and depression.

 "While the various activities were incredibly helpful in their own ways, the act of taking care of myself is a clear signal to myself that I'm worth something—which is incredibly powerful.”

 - 2015 ReST Participant

 Tools to Increase Retention and Improve Mental Health

 The guided journal Actualize! offers a series of 28 evidence-based reflective writing exercises designed to help students clarify what is important to them, persist through challenges, and successfully reach their potential.
 Completing these exercises has been shown to improve academic performance, retention, and graduation rates, build resiliency, and reduce the achievement gap between disadvantaged and advantaged students.
 Each exercise takes only 10-15 minutes, and encourages incremental shifts in attitude and behavior that have a cumulative impact over time.
 Students benefit most from the exercises when the journal is incorporated into a class or program that includes some level of accountability and discussion.
 Examples of how colleges use the book include: